Category Archive : couples therapist India

 According to India’s Top Marriage Counselor Shivani Sadhoo

-Couples Therapist Shivani Sadhoo says all these years as a psychologist and marriage counselor, she has carefully observed the attitudes and behaviors of people who consistently succeeded in their long-term intimate relationships.
+Leading Couples Therapist in Delhi NCR Shivani Sadhoo says all these years as a psychologist and marriage counselor, she has carefully observed the attitudes and behaviors of people who consistently succeeded in their long-term intimate relationships.

 Several of those qualities are evident in a new relationship but are mostly much less vital in the long run.
 This blog from India’s leading marriage counsellor shares a few gender-free, common examples.